Acupuncture

 Moreover, if you’re happy with the results, any momentary discomfort is soon forgotten.

 Some people are more sensitive to needles, and these are the people who usually shy away from acupuncture.
-However, I also practice a style of acupuncture, a specific Japanese style called Toyohari, that is known for its gentleness, light touch, and sensitivity.
-It’s even applicable on infants and small children.
-The best part is that there’s no loss of effectiveness.
+However, I also practice a few styles of acupuncture from Japan, including Toyohari, that are more gentle on the body and even suitable for use on infants and small children.